 In connection with the IPO, the REIT and Dilawri entered into the Strategic Alliance Agreement which established a preferential and mutually beneficial business and operating relationship between the REIT and Dilawri.
 The Strategic Alliance Agreement will be in effect so long as Dilawri and certain other entities related to Dilawri own, control or direct, in the aggregate, an effective interest of at least 10% (on a fully-diluted basis) in the REIT.
 The Strategic Alliance Agreement provides the REIT with the first right to purchase REIT-Suitable Properties (as defined in the Strategic Alliance Agreement) in Canada or the United States acquired or developed by the Dilawri Group.
 The purchase price in respect of a REIT-Suitable Property will be mutually agreed by the REIT and Dilawri at the applicable time.
-Pursuant to the Strategic Alliance Agreement, the REIT acquired the following investment properties:
+Pursuant to the Strategic Alliance Agreement, the REIT acquired the following investment properties in 2017 and 2016:

-- On December 23, 2015, the REIT acquired the Toyota Woodland Property from a third party and leased it to a Dilawri Tenant. - On January 14, 2016 the REIT acquired the Audi Barrie Property from a member of the Dilawri Group and leased it to a Dilawri Tenant. - On December 8, 2016 the REIT acquired the St. Bruno Audi & VW Property from a third party and leased it to a Dilawri Tenant.

-On December 22, 2016 the REIT acquired the MB West Island Property from a member of the Dilawri Group and leased it to a Dilawri Tenant.
+- On March 31, 2017, the REIT acquired the VW Barrie Property from a member of the Dilawri Group and leased it to a Dilawri Tenant. - On April 7, 2017, the REIT acquired the Heritage Honda Property from a member of the Dilawri Group and leased it to a Dilawri Tenant. - On December 15, 2017, the REIT acquired the Mazda Des Sources Property from a member of the Dilawri Group and leased it to a Dilawri Tenant. - On January 14, 2016 the REIT acquired the Audi Barrie property from a member of the Dilawri Group and leased it to a Dilawri Tenant. - On December 8, 2016, the REIT acquired the St. Bruno Audi & VW property from a third party and leased it to a Dilawri Tenant. - On December 22, 2016, the REIT acquired the MB West Island property from a member of the Dilawri Group and leased it to a Dilawri Tenant.

-20. SUPPLEMENTRY INFORMATION
+19. SUPPLEMENTRY INFORMATION

-Changes in non-cash operating accounts (in thousands of Canadian dollars) 2016 2015 Prepaid expenses and other assets \$74 (\$557) Accounts payable and accrued liabilities (845) 3,020 Change in non-cash operating accounts \$(771) \$2,463
+Changes in non-cash operating accounts

+(in thousands of Canadian dollars) 2017 2016

+Prepaid expenses and other assets \$509 \$73

+Accounts payable and accrued liabilities (575) (876)

+Change in non-cash operating accounts \$(66) \$(803)